DeepakAkkara/COVID-19-Severity-Analysis/README.md

 <p align="center">
     <img src="assets/pairplot clean.png" width=50%/>
     <br>
     Pair Plots showing correlations and relationships between all numerical features and delimited by death/ICU.
+Orange patients died and/or were in the ICU.
     (click for more)
 </p>